SweetJonnySauce/EDMC-Mining-Analytics/README.md

 - Automated session management that starts, pauses, and resets analytics in response to journal events or user input, with optional auto-resume when activity resumes.
 - Prospecting intelligence with duplicate detection, commodity histograms, and quick-glance content summaries for each asteroid.
 - Integrations that help you act on the data, including Inara commodity lookups for nearest/best price (click on the commodity name in the table), EDSM lookup for reserve level and ring type, and Discord webhook summaries of completed runs.
+- No in-game configurations needed.
+Simply install it as an EDMC plugin and restart EDMC.
 - Optional warning that you are in a non-metallic ring (for those laser platinum miners)
 - Configurable experience covering update cadence, histogram bin size, cargo capacity inference, logging retention, and alert thresholds.
 - Optional JSON session archive for deeper analysis or sharing, retained locally according to your preferences. (currently in development)